oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/README.md

   link: /en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md
 ---

-This tutorial is divided into three parts, designed to introduce you to the basic knowledge of this Web framework.
-Whether you are new to this framework or already have some experience using it, this tutorial will lay a solid foundation for using this Web framework in your projects.
+This two-part tutorial aims to introduce you to the basics of this Web framework.
+Whether you are new to the framework or already have some experience with it, this tutorial will give you a solid foundation for using the Web framework in your projects.

-The first part briefly introduces the basic knowledge of Oinone development.
-We will provide a simple understanding of the concept of metadata, including four core components: models, fields, views, and actions.
-These contents are also the core of development using Oinone.
-This part contains many concepts and theoretical knowledge, and we recommend that you read all the contents patiently and even try your best to remember them.
+The first part covers the basics of Widget components, which are a key part of this Web framework.
+Widgets are reusable user interface (UI) components that can be used to build complex Web interfaces quickly and efficiently.
+We will explore how to create and use widgets in Oinone.

-The second part covers the basic knowledge of Widget components, which are a key part of this Web framework.
-Widget components are reusable user interface (UI) components that can be used to quickly and efficiently build complex Web interfaces.
-We will explore how to create and use Widget components in Oinone.
+Then, in the second part of this tutorial, we will focus on how to leverage the various features of Oinone to create a dashboard.
+Dashboards are an important part of any Web application and a good starting point for using and interacting with the Oinone codebase.

-Then, in the third part of this tutorial, we will focus on how to use various functions of Oinone to create a dashboard.
-A dashboard is an important part of any Web application and a good starting point for using and interacting with the Oinone codebase.
+The goal of this tutorial is to get up to speed on the Oinone front-end development framework.
+You should follow the chapters in the given order as they cover the core of Oinone front-end development in a step-by-step manner.
+In other words, they are also the most basic part of learning Oinone and looking at other Oinone front-end documentation.

 :::warning Tip